 "Cash back" car loans offer extra money when you take out a car loan.
 This is an incentive offered by lenders to motivate a car purchase.
 But is this type a loan a trap?
 Or, is it actually a good deal?
 Let’s review the fine print.

 When you’re considering getting a new(er) car, the first thing you’ll consider will be how much it will cost you and also what kind of dent it will put in your savings.
-Some financers offer cash back rebates with car loans.
+Some lenders offer cash back rebates with car loans.

 While cash back offers on cars are a sales tactic, several key factors will determine how worthwhile it is for you.
 In this article, we’ll answer some frequently asked questions about cash back car loans to help you decide if it's right for you.

 Like so many Canadians, when you buy a car, you’ll likely choose a car loan to pay for it.
-In order to boost sales, some financers advertise an enticing loan offer that includes cash back.
+In order to boost sales, some lenders advertise an enticing loan offer that includes cash back.